Milutin Sredojević: Saint-George

-When he joined St. George and he guided them to 2004/2005, 2005/2006 and 2007/2008 to league success picking up 19 wins, 5 draws and no loss in 2007/2008 season.
-He was also voted best coach of the season for the third time after guiding the same team to league success in 2004/2005 and 2005/2006 season.
+When he joined St. George and he guided them to 2004/05, 2005/06 and 2007/08 to league success picking up 19 wins, 5 draws and no loss in 2007/08 season.
+He was also voted best coach of the season for the third time after guiding the same team to league success in 2004/05 and 2005/06 season.

 Orlando Pirates

 On 14 June 2006, Sredojević was appointed as the new head coach of South African Premier Soccer League giants Orlando Pirates replacing Kosta Papić who resigned and joined Maritzburg United the Serbian had a relative success in continental club competitions guiding South African giants Orlando Pirates to the semi-finals of the African Champions League in 2006.
 Micho is remembered by giving teenage Senzo Meyiwa a debut against AmaZulu in a league match won 2–1 by The Bucs at Ellis Park on 8 November 2006.

-Micho was at Orlando Pirates for 217days.
-On Tuesday 16 January 2007, Micho parted ways with Orlando Pirates.
+Micho was at Orlando Pirates for 217 days.
+On 16 January 2007, Micho parted ways with Orlando Pirates.